-Competencies Evaluation perspectives 1.
-Knowledge application competence: Ability to contribute to society with advanced knowledge Can you apply knowledge gained through research and other activities in society?
-Can you identify new problems, even in other fields of expertise, based on broad knowledge?
-2. Management competence: Ability to appropriately address challenges from broad standpoints 1 Can you take on major tasks with systematic planning?2 Can you understand and solve problems from multiple perspectives?
-3. Communication competence: Ability to accurately and clearly communicate expert knowledge Are you capable of efficient communication for research purposes?
-Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
-4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals Do you have experience cooperatively and actively working on challenges as part of a team?
-Have you helped promote projects and activities other than your own research?
-5. Internationality competence: Willingness to contribute to international society Are you aware of making contributions to international society and getting involved in international activities?
-Have you obtained the linguistic skills necessary for international information collection and action?
+Name of the degree to be conferred Master of Public Health Educational purpose This course shall aim at acquiring knowledge and skills to enhance specialization of public health centering on the five core areas: epidemiology, biostatistics, health policy and management, environmental health and social and behavioral sciences.
+In addition, students shall be actively encouraged to take classes of relevant areas and aim at improvement of interdiscipline.
+In order to foster human resources that play an active role globally, all the General Foundation Subjects /compulsory subjects shall be established in English by creating environment where students can learn together with international students.
+Vision of human resources development The following persons shall be developed: policy-makers of health and medical treatment, administrative practitioners of health/medicine, epidemiology specialists, biostatistics specialists, practitioners of local medical care, specialists of medical safety and management, specialists of health education and health promotion, and other practitioners that acquire specialized techniques of public health.
+Competencies specified in diploma policy Evaluation perspectives Knowledge application competence: Ability to contribute to society with advanced knowledge 1Can you apply knowledge gained through research and other activities in society?
+2Can you identify new problems, even in other fields of expertise, based on broad knowledge?
+2. Management competence: Ability to appropriately address challenges from broad standpoints 1Can you take on major tasks with systematic planning?
+2Can you understand and solve problems from multiple perspectives?
+Communication competence: Ability to accurately and clearly communicate expert knowledge 1Are you capable of efficient communication for research purposes?
+2Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
+4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals 1Do you have experience cooperatively and actively working on challenges as part of a team?
+2Have you helped promote projects and activities other than your own research?
+5. Internationality competence: Willingness to contribute to international society 1Are you aware of making contributions to international society and getting involved in international activities?
+2Have you obtained the linguistic skills necessary for international information collection and action?
 6. Core area 1 of public health sciences: epidemiology: an ability for application of epidemiology skills to apply basic knowledge relating to epidemiology as the core area of public health and an ability to apply such knowledge in public health activities.
 Students shall learn if capable of solving health problems of human population or the method to verify research design, research ethics, data collection and interpretation and acquire an ability to practically apply it.
 7. Core area 2 of public health sciences: an ability for application of biostatistics skills to apply basic knowledge relating to biostatistics as the core area of public health and an ability to apply such knowledge in public health activities.
 Students shall learn the basic of biostatistics and acquire an ability relating to practical application of biostatistics from planning, selecting analysis method to putting into practice/interpretation of data.
 8. Core area 3 of public health sciences: an ability for application of health policy and management skills to apply basic knowledge relating to health policy and management as the core area of public health and an ability to apply such knowledge in public health activities.
 Students shall analyze the issues relating to health/medical care such as disease prevention/medical care/nursing care etc. by making use of policy statement and economics and procedures of health policy and management and acquire an ability to connect such learning with policy proposal.